| pkgs/openfoam | ||

 See https://direnv.net/docs/hook.html for more information.

-You'll need to allow
+You'll need to allow the current directory:

 direnv allow